Destination and VAT: it’s time to decide whether or not personal data is an economic asset-breakinglatest.news-Breaking Latest News

 The effect of this setting, if confirmed, would be disruptive because it would concern not only Big Tech but all companies, in any sector, which have based their marketing strategies on offering “free” services in exchange for personal data.
 The possible violations, contestable backwards for about ten years, would not only concern VAT evasion but also the regularity of the financial statements, the correct capitalization of the data and even the reliability of the accounting entries.
 It is not easy to imagine the amount of the sanctions, but it would not be surprising if, overall, they were astronomical figures.

 Only time and some good tax experts will be able to unravel this tangle, but it is strange that Big Tech’s best defense comes, involuntarily, from the (new) Personal Data Guarantor.
-In 2021, an article appeared on the Authority’s website in which, substantially questioning the approach of the Libero-Infostrada provision, the authors wondered whether it was truly lawful to “pay” with personal data.
+In 2021, an article appears on the Authority’s website in which, substantially questioning the approach of the Libero-Infostrada provision, the authors wonder whether it is truly lawful to “pay” with personal data.

 Analyzing this reasoning in detail is the subject of a legal review, but – in summary – the thesis expressed by the authors is that since consumers always have the power to revoke consent to treatment and the contract stipulated with the platform continues to stand, then personal data is not a “payment” for the service.
 In other words: I, the platform, offer a service which, among the various counter-performances, asks Also the authorization to process your personal data.
 After some time you customer revoke this authorization, but I continue to give you the service.
 So consent to the processing of personal data is not a way to “pay”.
 Rather, the authors argue, one should ask the problem of understand if the granting of a right (the one to the processing of personal data) can be a counterpart and conclude for a negative answer.
 This – but it is not explicitly stated in the article – would imply the illegality of the processing and the possibility of sanctioning those who operate in this way both by ordering the deletion of the data and by imposing administrative sanctions and, in theory, even considering the fact criminally relevant.